AMDmi3/opening_hours.js/README.md

 ## Credits ##

 * [Netzwolf](http://www.netzwolf.info/) (He developed the first and very feature complete JS implementation for opening_hours (time_domain.js).
 His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favour of opening_hours.js but a few parts where reused (mainly the error tolerance and the online evalutation for the demo page).
 It was also very useful as prove and motivation that all those complex things used in opening_hours values are possible to evaluate with software :) )
+* [don-vip](https://github.com/don-vip) (Thanks for contributing a French translation and public holidays for France.)

 ## License ##